 Ontario's Poverty Reduction Strategy has been criticized for lacking "teeth."
-Critics have noted that little attention has been paid to equality issues for socially marginalized groups, and that the strategy lacks independent monitoring of progress in meeting targets.
-16 Similar concerns have been expressed about the lack of a rights-based framework in the Long Term Affordable Housing Act.
-17 The missing ingredients in the Housing Strategy were most clearly laid out by Miloon Kothari, the UN Special Rapporteur on Adequate Housing, who conducted a mission to Canada in 2008.
-In his 2009 Report, his central recommendation was to create a national rights-based housing strategy engaging both provincial and federal governments.
-18 Ontario's Long Term Affordable Housing Act was subsequently introduced without any reference to the right to adequate housing.
+Critics have noted that little attention has been paid to equality issues for socially marginalized groups, and that the strategy lacks independent monitoring of progress in meeting targets (Registered Nurses' Association of Ontario, 2009).
+Similar concerns have been expressed about the lack of a rights-based framework in the Long Term Affordable Housing Act (Legislative Assembly of Ontario, 2011a, 2011b).
+The missing ingredients in the Housing Strategy were most clearly laid out by Miloon Kothari, the UN Special Rapporteur on Adequate Housing, who conducted a mission to Canada in 2008.
+In his 2009 Report, his central recommendation was to create a national rights-based housing strategy engaging both provincial and federal governments (United Nations Human Rights Council, 2008).
+Ontario's Long Term Affordable Housing Act was subsequently introduced without any reference to the right to adequate housing.
 Kothari wrote to Minister Bartolucci, urging that the Government consider amendments to include an improved human rights framework that would:

-- Include firm goals and timetables for the elimination of homelessness; - Provide for independent monitoring and review of progress and for consideration of complaints of violations of the right to adequate housing; - Prioritize the needs of groups most vulnerable to homelessness and discrimination; and
+- Include firm goals and timetables for the elimination of homelessness; - Provide for independent monitoring and review of progress and for consideration of complaints of violations of the right to adequate housing; - Prioritize the needs of groups most vulnerable to homelessness and discrimination; and - Ensure meaningful follow-up to concerns and recommendations from UN Human Rights Bodies (M. Kothari, personal communication, April 6, 2011)